lettie-roach/analysis_temp-asym/README.md

-# analysis_temp-asym
-Code and data for 'Asymmetry in the Asymmetry in the seasonal cycle of zonal-mean surface air temperature'
+# Code and data for 'Asymmetry in the Asymmetry in the seasonal cycle of zonal-mean surface air temperature'

 Journal article: 'Asymmetry in the Asymmetry in the seasonal cycle of zonal-mean surface air temperature' (2023).

-Lettie Roach, Ian Eisenman, Till Wagner and Aaron Donohoe
+Authors: Lettie Roach, Ian Eisenman, Till Wagner and Aaron Donohoe

 Accepted at Geophysical Rearch Letters

+Code produced by Lettie Roach

 This repository contains all code and processed data to reproduce the figures in the paper.